BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Related Works

-In another study, Akhtar et al.\cite{Akhtar2025EdgeOptimized} used MobileViT and EfficientNetV2B2 architectures, using post-training quantization, quantization-aware training, and representative data quantization.
-It trained on combined original and augmented datasets, achieved an accuracy of 77.8\%.
-Finally, Venkateswara et al.\cite{venkateswara2025deep} used a CNN-based architecture enhanced with dropout layers, batch normalization, and early stopping methods to improve training stability and generalization performance.
-It processed segmented images to achieve robust multiclass classification, reaching an accuracy of 84.95\%.

 Our proposed model, BioAutoML-NAS, overcomes critical limitations of existing approaches by introducing novel insights and solutions.
 Although traditional methods struggled with individual challenges, our model simultaneously tackles class imbalance, large-scale data processing, and the lack of AutoML solutions for insect classification.
-To our knowledge, no prior work has addressed all three challenges together using AutoML techniques.
-We use the BIOSCAN-5M biodiversity dataset, which includes images, and metadata, to develop the first NAS-based multimodal AutoML model, representing a previously unexplored direction in environmental research.
-The model employs gradient-based NAS within a biologically informed search space to design optimal multi-scale feature extractors and integrates multimodal data through a Metadata Encoder and a fusion module to improve feature discrimination.
-Additionally, it incorporates dynamic training strategies and zero operations to construct efficient, sparse architectures with reduced complexity and enhanced scalability.
-These features were largely neglected in previous studies.
+To our knowledge, no prior work has addressed all three challenges together using AutoML techniques. \x{Existing NAS search spaces are typically restricted to fixed templates, block-level scaling, or decoupled structural encodings, which limit coordinated modeling of feature transformations and connectivity.
+Unlike these approaches, our search space defines ten heterogeneous primitive operations within a structured cell, covering diverse convolutional, pooling, attention, and identity-based transformations for rich feature extraction.
+This enables combined exploration of operation selection and architectural composition, leading to more expressive representations for multimodal classification.} We use the BIOSCAN-5M biodiversity dataset, which includes images, and metadata, to develop the first NAS-based multimodal AutoML model, representing a previously unexplored direction in environmental research. \bl{Furthermore, the proposed method introduces a task-specific, gradient-based NAS framework with a biologically informed, sparsity-aware search space and structured dual-node cells for multi-scale feature learning and controlled feature interaction.
+It integrates multimodal information through a metadata encoder and fusion module, while zero operations and dynamic training enable efficient, scalable, and sparse architecture construction.
+Through strict alternating bi-level optimization, the model jointly learns architecture and weights in a stable manner, representing a meaningful contribution to AutoML/NAS for multimodal biological classification.}